YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

-# Region-resolved ML analysis of C K-edge XANES in doped graphene
+# Region-resolved Machine Learning analysis of Carbon K-edge XANES in doped graphene

 This repository provides the public reproducibility workflow for the manuscript on region-resolved machine-learning analysis of DFT-simulated C K-edge XANES spectra of